 Section C406.1 of the International Energy Conservation Code is not adopted and the following is substituted:

 Additional energy efficiency credit requirements (C406.1).
-New buildings and changes in space conditioning, change of occupancy and building additions in accordance with IECC Chapter 5 shall comply with sufficient packages from IECC Table C406.1 so as to achieve a minimum number of eight credits.
+New buildings and changes in space conditioning, change of occupancy and building additions in accordance with IECC Chapter 5 shall comply with sufficient packages from IECC Table C406.1 so as to achieve a minimum number of 8 credits.
 Each area may apply for different packages if all areas in the building comply with the requirement for eight credits.
-Areas included in the same permit within mixed use buildings may demonstrate compliance by an area weighted average number of credits by building occupancy achieving a minimum number of eight credits.
+Areas included in the same permit within mixed-use buildings may demonstrate compliance by an area weighted average number of credits by building occupancy achieving a minimum number of 8credits.

 EXCEPTIONS: